bellingcat/whisperbox-transcribe/README.md

 This project wraps OpenAI's `whisper` speech-to-text models with a HTTP API.

-The API design of this service draws inspiration from the [rev.ai async speech-to-text API](https://docs.rev.ai/api/asynchronous/get-started/).
+The API design draws inspiration from the [rev.ai async speech-to-text API](https://docs.rev.ai/api/asynchronous/get-started/).
 Transcription jobs are submitted by making a HTTP POST request to the service.
 Once the job is accepted, an ID is returned, which can be later utilized to retrieve the transcription results.
 These results are stored in an internal database until they are retrieved and can optionally be deleted afterwards.

 It is assumed that the service is used by exactly one consumer, so a pre-shared API key is used as authentication method.
 OpenAPI documentation for the service is available at `<service_url>/docs`.